Linreg-gmx-net/easy-ca/README.md

 ## Usage

+### Edit defauilt.conf File

+Put your meta information for your ca and certificates in this file.

 ### Create a new Root CA

 The **create-root-ca** script will initialize a new Root CA directory structure.
 This script can be run directly from the source repo or from within an existing Easy CA installation.
 The CA is self-contained within the specified directory tree.
 It is portable and can be stored on removable media for security.